Teaching Math in the 21st Century: Changing the Focus from Calculations to Critical Thinking

 How something works is vitally important, but the further applications of a concept become more extended when one understands the “why.”
 Most teachers face the problem that the “why” does not come immediately for most learners.
 Time is always against educators, and most classes are not self-paced.
 So, rather than spending time on understanding the “why,” educators give learners the easy way out by telling them what to do.
 The procedures are learned and then forgotten about easily and, since they were never fully understood, are never connected to new concepts.

-This is why mathematics may seem fragmented instead of a connected web of concepts.
-This is not to say that learners do not need to know how to do basic skills.
-Instead of telling the learners, I recommend having them discover it on their own through activities and problem-solving exercises.
+That is why mathematics may seem fragmented instead of a connected web of concepts.
+That is not to say that learners do not need to know how to do basic skills.
+Instead of telling the learners, I recommend discovering it on their own through activities and problem-solving exercises.
 Having learners use past understanding of concepts to help them solve new problems helps tie old concepts to the new.
-This provides a deeper understanding for the learners.
+That provides a deeper understanding for the learners.
 It is important to note that not all learners can discover concepts independently.
-This is where the educator comes into play.
+That is where the educator comes into play.
 By providing hints, you urge learners to understand concepts by challenging themselves at their own pace.

 As research shows, learners who participate in informal quantitative reasoning can complete formal math assessments with much greater ease.
 Similarly, learners who are asked to give reasons for their thinking are better at using logic to explain arguments.